Internship Opportunities at DIS Copenhagen & Stockholm

 DIS offers post-graduate internship opportunities across departments in Copenhagen and Stockholm.
-An internship at DIS is a great way to gain hands-on experience in the field of international education.
+An internship at DIS is an excellent way to gain hands-on experience in the field of international education.
 You will work with colleagues who are excited to have you as a key member of the team.

-The information below is applicable to all internship positions, but please note that each internship position is unique.
-Carefully read the following and each individual job description to understand which position would be suitable for you.
+The information below is applicable to all post-graduate internship positions, but note that each position is unique.
+Carefully read the following and each individual job description to understand which position would be most suitable for you.
 You do not necessarily need to have an academic background in the department in which you apply.
 No matter what department you are in, you will find opportunities to shape your team, learn new skills, and add value to the organization.

-- Further develop your organization, management, and administrative skills
+- Develop your organization, management, and administrative skills

 Working at DIS

 The overall goal for DIS is to create an outstanding experience for every single DIS student.
-This requires dedication behind the scenes, an aptitude for teamwork, and a resilient positive attitude.
-You must be prepared to work hard and diligently to meet the high expectations of fellow DIS staff and students.
-This means that, you will work long hours some times, and short hours at other times.
-The peak seasons fluctuate from one department to another and you will help with tasks outside your key work area.
+This requires dedication behind the scenes, an aptitude for teamwork, and a positive attitude.
+You must be prepared to work diligently to meet the high expectations of fellow DIS staff and students.

-- Assist DIS faculty and fellow staff with daily operation tasks and program development
+- Assist DIS staff, students and faculty with daily operations and program development

 DIS will only consider one application per person, so the applicant must decide on which one position to apply for.
 You apply through our online job portal (see links below).
 A complete application should include:

 - Recommendation letter(s) (optional), may be added to your application when submitting cover letter and resume.
-You can also log-in to your application and add recommendations after having sent your application.
-Please do not forward recommendations directly to DIS, as they will not be considered.
+You can also log-in to your application and add recommendations later.
+We do not accept any recommendations sent directly to DIS.